Works

 Leonard Hutchinson; Dawn Indian Point

 In 1912, Hutchinson immigrated to Canada, and when the First World War broke out, he returned to England to enlist in the Royal Military Corps, serving throughout the war.
 After the war, he settled in Tillsonburg, where he began sketching scenes of rural life, eventually moving to Hamilton to study art at the Hamilton Technical Institute under the guidance of artist John S. Gordon.
-During this time, he developed a passion for woodblock prints, which would become his hallmark medium.

 Throughout the 1920s, Hutchinson honed his artistic skills, exploring oil and watercolour painting before turning his attention to woodblock prints.
 His prints, characterized by their vivid colours and poignant portrayal of working class subjects, quickly gained recognition.
 His works captured the struggles and resilience of everyday Canadians during the Great Depression and early Second World War period.